The access problem with AI coding agents

 A coding agent is not a code completion tool.
 Claude Code, Cursor, and Devin read and write files, run shell commands, execute git operations, interact with package registries, and call cloud APIs.
 In many setups, they have the same access as the developer running them: SSH keys, cloud credentials, CI/CD tokens, database connection strings.

 This is a different threat model than a chatbot that generates text.
 A coding agent can git push --force to main, run terraform destroy against production, install a dependency with known CVEs, or read environment variables containing API keys.
-Not hypothetically.
-These things have happened.
+A public example: developer Alexey Grigorev documented a Claude Code workflow that executed destructive Terraform actions and wiped production data after a state mismatch, as reported by Tom's Hardware.

 Developer Alexey Grigorev lost 2.5 years of production data when Claude Code ran terraform destroy.
 A missing state file caused the agent to create duplicates; when the state was uploaded, the agent treated it as truth and destroyed everything including databases, snapshots, and records across two sites.